-In the preparation of your honors essay, please observe the following deadlines.
+In the preparation of your honors project, please observe the following deadlines.
+For an easily printable list of deadlines for each cohort, and for '21E deadlines, please scroll to the bottom of this page.
 If by the nature of your work you must deviate from the date for the submission of completed work, it is your responsibility to have secured the permission of your thesis advisor and of the History Department.
-If you have any questions about these deadlines, please discuss them with your advisor or with the Department Chair, Sean Redding.
+If you have any questions about these deadlines, please discuss them with your advisor or with the department chair, Hilary Moss.

-One page proposal, submitted via the History department’s website by 4:00 p.m.
+One-page proposal, submitted via the History department’s website by 4:00 p.m.
+Early submissions are appreciated.

 One completed chapter, précis, and bibliography to be given to thesis advisor.

 First complete draft due to the thesis advisor.
-Shortly after this date, Tracie Rubeck, History’s office administrator, will begin coordinating students and faculty schedules in order to assign reading committees and schedule oral examinations.
-To do so, she will need each student’s (1) thesis title; (2) time availability (via Doodle poll); and (3) the names of two potential thesis readers.
-If you have not already spoken to someone who has agreed to be a reader, the department will assign them for you.
+Shortly after this date, History’s academic department coordinator will begin assessing student and faculty schedules in order to assign reading committees and arrange oral examinations.
+To do so, she will need each student’s (1) thesis title; (2) time availability (via online poll); and (3) the names of two potential thesis readers.
+If you have not already spoken to professors who have agreed to be readers, the department will assign them to you.

 Students are responsible for delivering copies of their thesis to their advisor and readers before 2:00 p.m.
-The Registrar’s office has formatting and submission guidelines, including a mandatory cover sheet indicating the student’s preferences for the thesis’s distribution.
+The Office of the Registrar has formatting and submission guidelines, including a mandatory cover sheet indicating the student’s preferences for the distribution of the thesis.

-Students will be responsible to incorporate the changes or corrections in their theses suggested during the oral examination and to submit final, corrected copies, both bound and electronic, to the Registrar’s office (the official college copy) and to Tracie Rubeck in the History Department Office.
+Students will be responsible for incorporating the changes or corrections in their theses suggested during the oral defense.
+Please note that the only changes students can make to their thesis drafts submitted for their defenses are factual errors and typos.
+Students cannot make substantive changes to their argument or evidence.
+Students will need to submit their final, corrected electronic copies to the Office of the Registrar (the official college copy) and the History Department ADC.
 All copies should include the cover sheet with the student’s distribution preferences.

-Please check with your advisor to see if they* would like a copy (i.e., a third copy) and, if so, their preferred format (bound or electronic).
+Please check with your advisor to see if they would like a copy (i.e., a third copy).